Remove PHP mcrypt installation dependency

 I will look into whether the ansible script will need updating too.

-#11 Updated by Steve Breker 6 months ago
+#11 Updated by Steve Breker over 1 year ago

 - Status changed from Feedback to QA/Review